-A confidentiality agreement (also known as a non-disclosure agreement or NDA) is required in the early stages of any discussions you may have about sharing your business knowledge with another party.
+A confidentiality agreement (also known as a non-disclosure agreement, or NDA) is a must-have in the early stages of any discussions you may have which require that you share your business knowledge with another party.

-Time and time again we come across companies who have entered into talks with another business and shared information only for negotiations to break down or The business use the information to their own advantage and the lack of a confidentiality agreement has had a catastrophic effect on the company divulging information without the right protection and remedy in law.
+Time and time again we come across companies who have entered into talks with another business and shared information without having signed a confidentiality agreement, only for negotiations to break down.
+By this stage, the enquiring business has often used sensitive information to its own advantage and the lack of a confidentiality agreement has had a catastrophic effect on the company divulging information, leaving it with no protection or remedy in law.

-You can use confidentiality agreements to protect you under many circumstances.
-Here are just a few to give you an idea:
+You can use confidentiality agreements to protect you under many circumstances including:

 - Intellectual property, trade secrets, eg a mathematical or chemical formula, programme or process, technical drawings and designs, algorithms